BasharTaamneh/data-structures-and-algorithms/python/linked_list/linked_list_kth/README.md

 # linked-list-kth

-- implement new data-sahpe and manipulate it.
+## solution
+- Find k’th node from the end of a linked list calculate the total number of nodes n in the linked list first, then the K Th node from the end will be (n-k+1) node from the beginning.

 ## BIG O_________

-- >time(insert) --> O(1)
-- >space(insert) --> O(1)
-- >time(includes & to_string methods ) --> O(n)
+- >time(Kth) --> O(n)
-- >space(includes & to_string methods ) --> O(n)
+- >space(Kth) --> O(1)

 ## Testing

-- [x] Can successfully instantiate an empty linked list.
-- [x] The head property will properly point to the first node in the linked list.
-- [x] Can properly insert into the linked list.
-- [x] Can properly insert multiple nodes into the linked list.
-- [x] Will return true when finding a value within the linked list that exists.
+- [x] Where k is greater than the length of the linked list

+- [x] Where k and the length of the list are the same

+- [x] Where k is not a positive integer

-- [x] Will return false when searching for a value in the linked list that does not exist.
+- [x] Where the linked list is of a size 1

-- [x] Can properly return a collection of all the values that exist in the linked list.
+- [x] “Happy Path” where k is not at the end, but somewhere in the middle of the linked list

 ---